prajnan93/kubric-flow/README.md

-# Kubric optical flow dataset tfrecord conversion
+# Convert Kubric Optical flow Dataset

 A script to convert .tfrecords of the Kubric Optical Flow Dataset to MPI Sintel Directory Structure.
 ___

 ### Steps

-Follow instructions on: https://github.com/google-research/kubric/tree/main/challenges/optical_flow to download the dataset.
+- Follow instructions on: https://github.com/google-research/kubric/tree/main/challenges/optical_flow to download the dataset.

-`pip install -r requirements.txt`
+- `pip install -r requirements.txt`

-`python script.py --dir_path "path_where_dataset_is_saved" --save_path "path_where_converted_data_needs_to_be_saved" --split "train"`
+- `python script.py --dir_path "path_where_dataset_is_saved" --save_path "path_where_converted_data_needs_to_be_saved" --split "train"`

 Accepted split values: `train` and `validation`

-The images are saved in .png and the optical flow maps are saved in .flo format.
+The images are saved in `.png` and the optical flow maps are saved in `.flo` format.
 ___

 ### Directory Structure

-`save_path="kubricflow"`
+If `save_path`is "kubricflow"`

     kubricflow
     ├── training